Msvbvm50.dll Is Missing on Windows: 6 Safe Fixes That Work

 Does Windows 11 support 32-bit Visual Basic 5.0 applications?

 Yes.
 Windows 11 still runs 32-bit applications through the WoW64 subsystem, including Visual Basic 5.0 binaries.
 The runtime itself isn’t preinstalled, but once you add the official VB5 Run-Time Files package, the OS handles the 32-bit calls without further configuration.
-We tested this on Windows 11 23H2 and 24H2 and saw no compatibility-mode prompts on a 1998-era VB5 utility once the runtime was in place.
+On Windows 11 23H2 and 24H2, a 1998-era VB5 utility launches without compatibility-mode prompts once the runtime is in place.